A $2-million grant provided funding for a new three-floor structure at the Palolo Chinese Home.

 Do not fax or email grant applications; do not send applications in binders or folders; do not include videos, CDS or DVDs, as they will not be utilized during the review process.
 Submitted materials will not be returned.

 The Grant Committee of The Clarence T. C. Ching Foundation holds bi-annual meetings in March and September to review all grant applications and to make recommendations to the Board of Trustees.
+Completed applications will be discussed at the March and September Board of Trustees meetings.
 Applicants will be notified of their disposition within three weeks after the Board meeting.

-If the program or project falls within the interests and guidelines of the Foundation, applicant may be advised to submit additional information, for example:
+If the program or project falls within the interests and guidelines of the Foundation, applicant may be advised to submit the following additional information:

 For further information, please contact The Clarence T.C.
 Ching Foundation via email at firstname.lastname@example.org